encukou/buildbot-status-dashboard/README.md

 - `static/*`

 The rest is scaffolding and hacks to make this a stand-alone app.
+The stand-alone app is meant for local development, does heavy caching, and will be out-of-date and inconsistent.

 A static preview is on GitHub Pages.
 It does *not* update automatically.